 The investment performance benchmark for the Plan is the Plan's liabilities.
 The Plan's liabilities are measured on a Technical provisions basis (Statutory Funding Basis) and other actuarial bases.
 In order to meet the Plan's immediate and long term funding objectives, the Plan's assets must outperform its liabilities.
-The performance of the Plan's assets measured against its liabilities for the Plan year ended 31 March 2021 is shown below:
+The performance of the Plan's assets measured against its liabilities for the Plan year ended 31 March 2022 is shown on the next page.

-Asset performance Liabilities measured on a Technical provisions basis Liabilities measured on an Economic basis 1 +1% 4% 4%
+Asset performance Liabilities measured on a Technical provisions basis Liabilities measured on an Economic basis 0.4% 0.5% -1.1%

-As a consequence of the Plan's asset and liability outperformance, the Plan's estimated funding position as at 31 March 2021 is:
+As a consequence of the Plan's asset and liability outperformance, the Plan's estimated funding position as at 31 March 2022 is:

-Date Funding position on a Technical Provisions basis Funding position measured on an Economic basis 31 March 2021 111% 93%
+Date Funding position on a Technical Provisions basis Funding position measured on an Economic basis 31 March 2022 112% 94%

-1An Economic basis refers to a level of funding that incorporates more prudent assumptions about future investment returns (i.e. a discount rate in line with yields available from UK Government bonds or swaps) and life expectancy than the Technical Provisions basis.
+&lt;sup>1An Economic basis refers to a level of funding that incorporates more prudent assumptions about future investment returns (i.e. a discount rate in line with yields available from UK Government bonds or swaps) and life expectancy than the Technical Provisions basis.
 At this level of funding the Plan would be expected to be in a position to deliver benefits on a self sufficient basis with a high degree of certainty.